Georgia Sexual Assault & Abuse Lawyers » Do You Have a Valid Case?

 • The right to be notified of availability of compensation through the federal government when the victim has been trafficked for labor or sexual servitude

-View a PDF of Victim’s Bill of Rights here.
+View the Victim’s Bill of Rights here

 You Have the Right to Hold the At-Fault People Responsible